MicrosoftDocs/Managed-Desktop/managed-desktop/overview/tenant-access.md

 - During enrollment, the required groups are created by the service software.
 - When access to your Microsoft Entra organization is required, a service engineer’s operational account is elevated from being a user in the Microsoft.com tenant to one of the role groups in your tenant.

-Guest account access is temporary and requires Two-Key completion, whereby anyone on the [Microsoft Managed Desktop Service Engineering or SOC teams](../overview/support-teams.md) are allowed to approve the request.
+Guest account access is temporary and requires Two-Key completion, whereby anyone on the [Microsoft Managed Desktop Service Engineering or SOC teams](../overview/support-teams.md) is allowed to approve the request.

 We’ll send an email to the Microsoft Managed Desktop Service Engineering team alias to request a second person to approve the request.
 Once approved, an approval notification email is sent to the requester.
 For more information on guest account settings, see [Guest account prerequisites](../prepare/guest-accounts.md).